yijunx/flask-crud-app-boilerplate/README.md

 # Authorization (casbin)
 * for specific resources `p, user_id, resource_id, right1 | right2 | right3 ...`
 * actions are `action1, action2, action3..` etc, can be very flexible
-* now we need a function to do the match
+* now we need a mapping and a function to do the match.
+This `resource_right_action_mapping` is created at flask app starting, which means we can easily change the user's right of certain actions, without updating the database! (because in database there are only rights, there is no actions allowed based on the right given to a user or role)! `resource_right_action_mapping` is a dictionary of sets.

         resource_right_action_mapping = {
             "right1": {"action1", "action2"},